USEPA/EPA_MOVES_Model/docs/FolderByFolder.md

 ### database/ConversionScripts

-This folder contains conversion scripts to help users convert input databases for MOVES2014, MOVES2014a, and MOVES2014b to MOVES3 compatible input databases.
+This folder contains conversion scripts to help users convert input databases for MOVES3 to MOVES4 compatible input databases.
 These scripts can be accessed from the MOVES GUI under the Tools menu.

 ### database/LEV_NLEVScripts